LaunchAcademy/fauteuil/readme.md

 **Acceptance Criteria**

-- CHECK IF SIGNED IN
+- X CHECK IF SIGNED IN
-- I should be able to look for a chair according to its name, category (e.g. study chair).
+- X  I should be able to look for a chair according to its name, category (e.g. study chair).
-- If no results are found, user should be noticed with an alert message on that same page
+- X If no results are found, user should be noticed with an alert message on that same page
-- If some results are found, the user should be prompted that results wer found and the page is re-rendered (in the same format as index.html) with only the results
+- X If some results are found, the user should be prompted that results wer found and the page is re-rendered (in the same format as index.html) with only the results

 ---